microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 Conditions can be any valid PowerShell expression that results in a `$True` or `$False`, just like an `If` statement, but without specifically requiring the `If` keyword to be used.

-In `resources.json` one of our example storage accounts has the `Tags` property as shown below, this is how Azure Resource Manager stores tags of a resource.
+In `resources.json` one of our example storage accounts has the `Tags` property as shown below, this is how Azure Resource Manager stores tags for a resource.
 We will use this property as the basis of our rules to determine if the resource is tagged and what the tag value is.

 ```json
 {